Surfaces of constant principal-curvatures ratio in isotropic geometry: Translational surfaces

 By \eqref{eq4} we get ${f''(u)}/{g''(v)} = \mathrm{const}$.
 Then $f''(u) = \mathrm{const}$ and $g''(v) = \mathrm{const}$.
 Thus $f(u)+g(v)$ is a polynomial of degree $2$.
-By Example~\ref{ex-paraboloid} our surface is isotropic similar to a subset of~\eqref{eq-two-isotropic}. \end{proof}
+By Example~\ref{ex-paraboloid}, our surface is isotropic similar to a subset of~\eqref{eq-two-isotropic}. \end{proof}

 One can see the same geometrically.
-The directions of the two isolines $u=\mathrm{const}$ and $v=\mathrm{const}$ through each point of a translational surface are conjugate (by the definition in Section~\ref{sec-preliminaries}).
-The top view of the isolines consists of two families of parallel lines.
+The directions of the two \bluevar{parametric curves} $u=\mathrm{const}$ and $v=\mathrm{const}$ through each point of a translational surface are conjugate (by the \bluevar{property mentioned} in Section~\ref{sec-preliminaries}).
+The top view of the \bluevar{parametric curves} consists of two families of parallel lines.
 Therefore the top view of the two conjugate directions is the same everywhere.
 But a pair of conjugate directions and the ratio $a \neq 1$ of isotropic principal curvatures are enough to determine the two isotropic principal directions up to symmetry.
 By continuity, the top views of the isotropic principal directions are the same everywhere.
-Consider one isoline $v=\mathrm{const}$ and a pair of isolines $u=\mathrm{const}$.
-These three isolines intersect at two points.
-The isolines $u=\mathrm{const}$ are translations of each other along the isoline $v=\mathrm{const}$.
-Hence the isotropic normal curvature of the former two isolines is the same at these two points.
+Consider one \bluevar{parametric curve} $v=\mathrm{const}$ and a pair of \bluevar{parametric curves} $u=\mathrm{const}$.
+These three \bluevar{parametric curves} intersect at two points.
+The \bluevar{parametric curves} $u=\mathrm{const}$ are translations of each other along the \bluevar{parametric curve} $v=\mathrm{const}$.
+Hence the isotropic normal curvature of the former two \bluevar{parametric curves} is the same at these two points.
 Since the ratio of isotropic principle curvatures is constant, by the (isotropic) Euler formula (see \cite[Eq. ~(4,28)]{strubecker:1942}) it follows that the isotropic principle curvatures are also the same.
-Thus, again by the Euler formula, the isotropic normal curvature of the isoline $v=\mathrm{const}$ is the same everywhere.
-Thus the latter isoline, hence $\alpha(u)$, is a parabolic isotropic circle.
+Thus, again by the Euler formula, the isotropic normal curvature of the \bluevar{parametric curve} $v=\mathrm{const}$ is the same everywhere.
+Thus the latter \bluevar{parametric curve}, hence $\alpha(u)$, is a parabolic isotropic circle.
 Analogously, $\beta(v)$ is a parabolic isotropic circle, and our surface is a paraboloid.

 \begin{lemma} Under the assumptions of Theorem~\ref{thm-two-planar}, if $\alpha$ and $\beta$ are contained in an isotropic and a non-isotropic plane respectively, then the surface is isotropic similar to a subset of~\eqref{eq-isotropic+nonisotropic}. \end{lemma}